MorrisMotel/morrismotel-site/src/pages/posts/which-vpn-is-right-for-you.md

 As a daily driver, I use Proton VPN.
 That being said, if you don't care too much about the number of server options, IVPN is probably your best option.
 IVPN is arguably the most transparent VPN provider out there, and that makes it the top choice in my opinion.
 (They quite literally have a blog post entitled "Why you don't need a VPN."
 If that's not transparency, I don't know what is.)
 IVPN is also completely open-source on GitHub.
 For these reasons, I recommend getting IVPN if you're looking for a solid VPN option.

-*Updated 05/31/2022: updated Proton VPN's pricing and server count, and added IVPN.*
+*Updated 05/31/2022: updated Proton VPN's pricing/locations/name and added IVPN.*